inverted-capital/frame-home-panel/README.md

 })
 ```

-The widget exposes a single input that edits this value and saves it back to
-`profile.json`.
+The widget reads this file to display the user's name at runtime.